 In the Spring of 1948, wives of local Jaycees members decided to participate in projects sponsored by their husbands’ club.
 Eight women began volunteering in various Jaycees community programs.
 The popularity of the group quickly spread.
 In a year’s time the women had recruited 60 other members.
 The Club membership was then limited to 100.
 In 1951 the membership limit was raised to 125.
-At the time, the annual dues was five dollars.
-Our Club women wear many hats: friend, mother, professional, and advocate.
-They bring these qualities to all of The Woman’s Club’s activities.
+At the time, annual dues were five dollars.

 In March 1949, the Young Woman’s Club of Williamsburg received its official charter from the General Federation of Women’s Club of Virginia and the General Federation of Women’s Clubs.
 Seventy-five members carried on the mission of implementing programs designed to augment various charities.
 The Club’s public services included making holiday favors for the trays at Eastern State Hospital, donating time to the “Servicemen’s Center,” collecting comic books, magazines, and playing cards for use at the Fort Eustis Hospital, collecting and distributing books for local hospitals, working with the Youth Center, and transporting children to Richmond for medical treatment.

 Growth eventually forced the group to split along age boundaries.
-In 1954 the Junior Woman’s Club, with 22 charter members, began catering to women to the age of 35, and those over 35 joined The Woman’s Club of Williamsburg.
+In 1954, the Junior Woman’s Club, with 22 charter members, began catering to women younger than 35, and those over 35 joined The Woman’s Club of Williamsburg.
 The division had no adverse effect on either group.
-Today, over 60 years later, The Woman’s Club of Williamsburg has 86 members who are involved in many worthy projects and continue to support established programs.

 In 1956, the Bicycle Licensing Ordinance and Safety Program for children and adults, proposed by the Club, was endorsed and supported by civic and social organizations, the police department and approved by the Williamsburg City Council.
 For its achievement in traffic accident prevention, the National Safety Council of Chicago awarded the 1957 Carol Lane Award, The Certificate of Merit, to The Woman’s Club of Williamsburg.